 'Where are we now?' he would ask, and when I confidently announced that we were coming up on Lake...., he would ask if I was sure.

 ' I'm sure,' I replied and pointed to a spot on the map.
 'There it is on the map and just south on the left is Lake.....and north on the right is Lake....'

 He chuckled and slapped me on the back.
 'That's right.
 I'll make a navigator out of you yet.'
 In time, I came to know the geography of northern Saskatchewan very thoroughly from the air.

-In fine weather, he would occasionally hand the steering controls to me, saying, 'Here, you take her for awhile.'
-The first time he did this, I was petrified and the only thing I moved were my eyeballs for fear that I would put us in the bush.
+In fine weather, he would occasionally hand the steering controls to me, saying, 'Here, you take her for a while.'
+The first time he did this, I was petrified and the only thing I moved was my eyeballs for fear that I would put us in the bush.

 'Just relax, Hugh.'
 Then it was, 'Watch your needle.
 Keep your eye on the compass.
 Watch the ball and make sure that you are flying level.'
 Needle and ball' became the watchword.
 I gripped the controls so tightly that my knuckles were white.

 'Take it easy,' he said.
 'Don't hold the controls so tight.
 They won't fall off, you know.'
 As I eased up a little, he said, ' The plane wants to fly straight and level so let her do so.'
 That first five-minute flying lesson seemed hours long and there was perspiration on my forehead when he took over again.

 After I calmed down, I quizzed him about his experiences at air training school.
 'Did they put you through all those manoeuvres?'
 I asked.